The CD Business Isn’t Dying—It’s Just Evolving

 Even if that happens, there’s always the possibility of a vinyl-style comeback.
 CDs may not have the “warmth” of vinyl, and they don’t demand the same patience for listening to full albums start to finish, but they’re they only mainstream physical music format that offers pristine audio quality, both for listening and for copying to digital formats that users can take anywhere.

-“For those people that are real hardcore about the sound of their music, you’re not going to get a cleaner sound of the CD,” Nielsen’s David Bakula says.
+“For those people that are real hardcore about the sound of their music, you’re not going to get a cleaner sound than the CD,” Nielsen’s David Bakula says.

 Among the artists that grew up listening to CDs, there may already be a sense of nostalgia kicking in.